Shub-2006/Hackathon/README.md

 # Hackathon
 Skill Swap Platform
-🤝 Overview
+-> Overview
 Skill Swap is a community-driven platform designed to connect individuals who want to exchange knowledge and skills.
 Whether you're looking to learn a new skill or share your expertise, Skill Swap provides an intuitive interface to find your perfect learning/teaching partner.

-A core feature of this platform is its AI-Powered Skill Matchmaking, which intelligently suggests compatible users for skill exchange.
+A core feature of this platform is its AI-Powered Skill Matchmaking, which intelligently suggests compatible users for skill exchange based on their actual profiles.

-✨ Features
+-> Features
 User Authentication: Secure registration and login system.

-User Profiles: Create and manage personal profiles including name, location, availability, and profile visibility.
+Comprehensive User Profiles: Create and manage detailed personal profiles, including your name, email, location, availability, and profile photo.
+Your skills (both offered and wanted) are now managed directly within your dedicated Profile page, accessible from the top navigation.

-Skill Management: List skills you offer and skills you want to learn.

-Browse Users: Explore profiles of other public users and their listed skills.
+Browse Users: Explore profiles of other public users and their listed skills to find potential connections.

-AI-Powered Skill Matchmaking: Our intelligent backend, powered by a local Large Language Model (LLM) via Ollama, analyzes user skill sets to suggest the best potential skill swap partners.
-It even provides a concise reasoning for each match!
+AI-Powered Skill Matchmaking: Our intelligent backend, powered by a local Large Language Model (LLM) via Ollama, analyzes your skills and those of other real, available users in the database to suggest the best potential skill swap partners.
+It provides a concise reasoning for each match, ensuring relevant connections.

+Connection Requests & Notifications:

+Send connection requests to suggested matches.

+Receive real-time notifications for incoming connection requests via a bell icon in the top navigation bar.

+Accept or decline connection requests directly from your notifications.

+Integrated Chat System: Once a connection request is accepted, a chat conversation is automatically enabled, allowing connected users to communicate directly within the platform.

-🚀 Technologies Used
+-> Technologies Used
 Frontend:

 HTML5